Compliance with the Fair Credit Reporting Act (FCRA)

 This information is presented for general educational purposes and is provided solely for the convenience of its readers.
 It is not a substitute for legal advice.
 Consultation with qualified legal counsel is recommended for all matters of employment law.

 This document addresses US federal requirements as found in the Fair Credit Reporting Act (FCRA),15 U.S.C.
 1681 et seq. related to the procurement and use of consumer reports and investigative consumer reports (also known as background reports) for employment purposes.
-This document does not address background screening requirements found in State law, International law, or regulated industries.
-The Fair Credit Reporting Act can be found here.
+This document does not address background check requirements found in State law, International law, or regulated industries.

 - Employer discloses in writing to applicant/employee that he/she will be the subject of a background report as part of the employment selection process.